 2. Add ½ teaspoon sugar and ¼ teaspoon salt.
 You can also add salt as per your taste.

-4. Take the chutney in a bowl and keep aside.
+4. Transfer the chutney in a bowl and set aside.

 Make Chutney Sandwich

 5. Spread butter evenly on bread slices.
 If packing the sandwiches for tiffin box or picnics, spread a generous amount of butter, so that the bread does not become soggy.

 If you want, you can slice the edges.
 Since I was using homemade white bread, the edges were soft and not stiff like the store brought bread.
 Hence, I did not slice the edges.

 You can opt to spread the bread with either salted butter or unsalted butter.